balajeetm/balajeetm.github.io/_posts/2017-03-18-pristine-logical-brain.markdown

 ## The Optimisation
 <hr>

 Similar to [tennis](https://en.wikipedia.org/wiki/Tennis) however, this learning is a perpetual process.
-Because we need to survive against similar species who are learning as well.<br>
+That is because we need to survive against similar species who are learning as well.<br>
 **"Our predators are learning, our preys are learning"**.<br>
 So, every bit of optimisation is crucial for survival.<br>
 Its not enough to learn all the tricks of the trade, we need to devise new ones and keep moving forward.